pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

 Output of the netstat command

 The first ASN shown is part of our local subnet, because it starts with 192.168.x.x 1.
-This isn’t a valid ASN, so we can ignore the result.
-The computer wasn’t able to look up the next ASN 2, but the following ASN 3 is AS30169.
+This isn't a valid ASN, so we can ignore the result.
+The computer wasn't able to look up the next ASN 2, but the following ASN 3 is AS30169.

-Hurricane Electric Internet Services’s tool for looking up information on ASNs (at *https://bgp.he.net/*) can be used to see what other ASNs are connected to the ASN you search for.
+Hurricane Electric Internet Services's tool for looking up information on ASNs (at *https://bgp.he.net/*) can be used to see what other ASNs are connected to the ASN you search for.
 It even shows graphs on how many other ASNs were hooked up to it in the past so you can see if that